jennyzeng/CourseScheduling/README.md

     3. for every line after the first two line, open UCI student access, input courses that you have already taken, and can satisfy your requirement. if it is a GE course and does not satisfy any major requirement, put GE[category] -1,GE[category] -2,GE[category] -3 in it.
 No repetitions, and the number followed by the GE name is in range [1,3].
     sample: [taken.txt](info/test/taken.txt)
-    4. In [main.py](main.py), edit the directory for taken.txt.
+    4. In [main.py](main.py), edit the path for taken.txt.
 If you don't want to use taken, set useTaken=False
     5. run main.py and you will get a schedule.

-NOTE: right now it only has data for CS major with specific specializations
+NOTE: Currently it only has information for CS major with specific specializations.
+Not for other majors or students at other schools.

 ## Current Course Scheduling Algorithm